CEO Shadow Program

 Rotation schedule

-If you have questions regarding the planned rotation schedule, please ping the EBA to the CEO and Chief of Staff to the CEO.
-The CoS to the CEO to the CEO manages the rotation schedule, please do not add new dates to the schedule when adding in your rotation.
+If you have questions regarding the planned rotation schedule, please ping the EBA to the CEO and Chief of Staff to the CEO in the #ceo-shadow Slack channel.
+The CoS and EBA to the CEO manage the rotation schedule.
+Please do not add new dates to the schedule when adding in your rotation.
 The CEO’s schedule is subject to constant change and your rotation may need to be rescheduled.

 Preparing for the Program